Adi-iitd/AI-Art/README.md

 ### Style Cost

 First we need to know something about the **Gram Matrix**.
 In linear algebra, the Gram matrix G of a set of vectors  (v1, …, vn) is the matrix of dot products, whose entries are  G (i, j) = np.dot(vi, vj).
 In other words,  G (i, j)  compares how similar vi  is to vj.
-If they are highly similar, the outcome would be a large dot product, otherwise, it would be low suggesting lower co-relation.
+If they are highly similar, the outcome would be a large dot product, otherwise, it would be low suggesting lower correlation.
 In NST, we can compute the Gram matrix by multiplying the **unrolled** filter matrix with their transpose as shown below:

 ![2](https://user-images.githubusercontent.com/41862477/49682895-f8968600-fae1-11e8-8fbd-b754c625542a.JPG)